gregmarine/ByGregMarine.com/Blog/src/2024/09/03_schedule-lavender-fish-tacos.md

 Once the running was over, I told momma that the puppy was so pretty.
 She was wearing tiny little pink bows on her ears...hehehe So adorable!!!
 Momma then told me that puppy's name is Lavender <3 I said that's the scent of my new laundry soap...hehehe I introduced myself and momma replied that her name is Autumn.
 We agreed it was nice to meet one another and she thanked me for my kindness.

+I had fish tacos tonight.
+I went to Catches to get them.
+I think they were the same ones I had when I got home from California.
+They were mid.
+They top them with shredded cheese.
+I don't like that.
+The salsa was very watery.
+I don't like that either.
+The flavor of the fish was fantastic though.
+I loved that...hehehe If I ever order them again, I may make some special requests to have something I like better.
+Either that, or I need to stop ordering tacos...LOL I'm not a great cook.
+But I do love to make tacos.
+So, it's something I'd rather just make at home...hehehe Other than the tacos, I typically love what I get at Catches.
+It's a great place.

+Today was one of those days I couldn't help but smile all day long.
+I didn't write much today.
+That's okay.
+I wrote things I wanted to remember...hehehe